There are a number of federal and state laws and policies that govern and affect Assistive Technology.

 Maine State Laws and Policies

 The State of Maine Legislative website that contains the text of the Maine State Law dealing with sale of Assistive Technology devices in Maine.
-Specifically, it is a consumer protection law.
-More information about Maine laws.
+Specifically, it is a consumer protection law sometime known as the “lemon law”.
+More information about Maine’s AT “Lemon Law”…

 Maine State Government Accessibility Standards for Information Technology